 The City of Sunnyvale advises residents to contact SJC with concerns about noise.
 SJC Director of Aviation Kimberly Becker has requested that the FAA “review South Flow flight procedures with the goal of identifying possible solutions to reduce the noise impacts on Sunnyvale residents” (See Correspondence section).

-Read the December 2016 Update (pdf) for actions the SJC Noise Office has taken to date in response to the increase in complaints.
+The SJC Noise Office provided a December 2016 Update (PDF) on actions taken to date in response to the increase in noise complaints.

 In 2016, the FAA granted a request by San Mateo County to approve a six-month pilot program to divert the last leg of airline Surf Air's approach to SQL.
 The diverted route flew north over Moffett Field and then over San Francisco Bay.
 The BVA pilot began on July 5, 2016 and ended on Jan.
 5, 2017.
 The request, development and approval to implement the pilot occurred with no notification or outreach to Sunnyvale.
 The City immediately went on record in opposition to the BVA pilot, citing, among other things, the lack of engagement with our community and encouraged our residents to file noise complaints with the San Carlos Airport.
-The linked report provided by the San Carlos Airport shows all noise complaints received by the Airport between January 1, and July 12, 2017.and encouraged our residents to file noise complaints with the San Carlos Airport.
-The linked report provided by the San Carlos Airport shows all noise complaints received by the Airport between January 1, and July 12, 2017.
+The San Carlos Airport report shows all noise complaints received by the Airport between Jan.
+1 and July 12, 2017.

 The FAA hosted a Community Involvement Workshop on Sept.
 27, 2017 to discuss approach options for Encompass/Surf Air arrivals into SQL.
 The workshop included presentations from the FAA, Encompass/Surf Air and San Carlos Airport.
 Following the presentations, representatives from the three organizations answered attendees' questions about the approach options.
-The FAA Community Involvement - San Carlos web page provides supplemental materials on NextGen implementation at SQL.
+Supplemental materials on NextGen implementation at SQL are available on FAA Community Involvement - San Carlos.

 Thanks to the tireless and continuous involvement by Sunnyvale residents and the support from our representatives, the FAA has concluded that the BVA procedure requires in depth environmental review and therefore is rejecting the request.
 Below the FAA response: